 The OHIO PA program is located at the Dublin Integrated Education Center in Dublin, Ohio.
 Our building was constructed in 2015 and has 28,000 square feet dedicated exclusively to the education of PA students.
 You can find pictures of the building and facilities on our Facebook page.

-The program begins in May (summer semester) of every year.
+The program begins in January (Spring semester) of every year.

 Yes.
 The OHIO PA admissions committee will review all applications after the CASPA application deadline (August 1 of each year).
 Our supplemental application is by invitation only.
 Please see our Application Process page for more information.

-Our program can accept a maximum of 45 students.
+Our program can accept a maximum of 45 students per cohort.

 The program defines U.S. Military as active duty, reserves or veteran status from the Army, Marine Corps, Navy, Air Force, Coast Guard and National Guard.